 Data analysis plan

 Incidence rates will be calculated as the number of first (i.e. incident) events divided by the total patient-years (PY) at risk.
-PY at risk will be calculated from the first dose until the event, death, loss to follow-up, or the end of the study, whichever occurs first.
+PY at risk will be calculated from the first dose until the event, death, loss to follow-up, study withdrawal, or the end of the study, whichever occurs first.
 For breast cancer and malignancies an ever-exposed model will be used, irrespective of the exposure duration.
 For all other SAEs and AESIs, a time-on-drug approach will be used where PYs will be calculated from first dose up to 6 months after the last administration of ocrelizumab.
 The incidence and mortality rates of breast cancer and all malignancies will be compared with a cohort of patients treated with approved MS DMTs other than ocrelizumab (internal comparator).
-Comparisons will use time to event regression adjused for confounding factors.
+Comparisons will use time to event regression adjusted for confounding factors.
 In addition, comparisons include the MSBase Registry and the SEER Program (external comparators).